InvictusNavarchus/gemini-history-manager/scripts/README.md

 The release workflow (`.github/workflows/release.yml`) triggers on:
 - Push to `main` branch
 - When `package.json` is modified
-- When commit message matches `chore: release vX.X.X`
+- When commit message matches `chore: bump version to vX.X.X` or `chore: release vX.X.X`

 It will:
 1. Build extensions using Bun